catalyst-cloud/catalystcloud-docs/source/kubernetes/quickstart-gui.rst

 ..
 Note::

-  Make sure that when you use one of these names a command that you use them precisely as written.
+  Make sure that when using one of these names in a command that the name is written precisely.
 There are no warning messages to tell you that the template name doesn't exist and so you must double check before inputting any commands.